sage-code/maj/alphabet.md

 **Latin Q**

-Latin Q must be followed by silent vowel `u`.
+Latin Q must be followed by vowel `u` that is silent in most words.
 To make this sound you must press the back of your tongue on the back roof and produce a sound like "k".
 The best IPA symbol for this sound is "ku".

-Leter Q will reduce the role of letter "k" to replace "c" in group: "cu" and prevent formation of whistled sound "ch".
-For example questions are created with "qu" not "ku".

 * que is going to be pronounced: "ke"
 * qui is going to be pronounced: "ki"